rhockenbury/homebridge-ecowitt-weather-sensors/README.md

 The **Port** and **Path** settings configure on which port and path the data report service will listen for data reports coming from the gateway or display console.

-Typical settings for the are `8080` for the port and `/data/report` for the path.
+Typical settings are `8080` for the port and `/data/report` for the path.
 Other values may be used as desired.
 Depending on your system or network configuration ensure the **Port** number being used is not blocked.

-### Geteway / Display Console
+### Gateway / Display Console

 After configuring the **Base Station** settings, restart Homebridge and confirm via the status log that there are no errors and that the data report service has been started and is listening.